Pathoschild/smapi-mod-dump/source/~Jonqora/SunscreenMod/README.md

 (If you uninstall this mod while still sunburnt, your character's skin color and everything else will return to normal.)

 ### Translation Support
-This mod is designed to support built-in translations.
-If you would like to help translate this mod to other languages, *watch for a link coming soon!* Submitted translations will be included in future mod updates.
+This mod is designed with full translation support!
+If you would like to help translate this mod to other languages, you can [contribute here](https://github.com/StardewModders/mod-translations/issues/33).
+Submitted translations will be included in future mod updates.

 ## User Information